puppetlabs/kream/README.md

  - [x] Multi node support
  - [x] HA controller support
  - [x] Support for both RHEL and Debian
- - [x] To add parameters to all classes
- - [x] External tooling to set up the cluster certificates and Base64 encoded bootstrap token
- - [x] Add unit tests and acceptance tests

 ## Road Map (For this repo)
 Here is the functionality that is on the road map for this repo